LucasVinicius314/lucasvinicius314/README.md

 ### Hello there 👋

+I do some stuff.

 I'm a fullstack developer, mainly focused on JavaScript, doing back end development with NodeJS and mobile development with React Native.
-I do some stuff.

-I love regular expressions, prototypes, optional chaining, nullish coalescing, arrow functions and classes.
+I love regular expressions, prototypes, optional chaining, nullish coalescing, asynchronous functions, IIFEs and classes.

+React Native is what I use most of the time to make apps, but I've also played around with Xamarin and Flutter.

 ## About me